Analyzing Trinity Capital (TRIN) & The Competition

-Trinity Capital (OTCMKTS: TRIN – Get Rating) is one of 678 publicly-traded companies in the “Holding & other investment offices” industry, but how does it compare to its rivals?
-We will compare Trinity Capital to similar businesses based on the strength of its valuation, profitability, earnings, dividends, risk, analyst recommendations and institutional ownership.
+Trinity Capital (OTCMKTS: TRIN – Get Rating) is one of 684 public companies in the “Holding & other investment offices” industry, but how does it weigh in compared to its peers?
+We will compare Trinity Capital to similar businesses based on the strength of its earnings, dividends, analyst recommendations, risk, profitability, valuation and institutional ownership.

 26.3% of Trinity Capital shares are owned by institutional investors.
-Comparatively, 52.6% of shares of all “Holding & other investment offices” companies are owned by institutional investors.
+Comparatively, 51.1% of shares of all “Holding & other investment offices” companies are owned by institutional investors.
 3.8% of Trinity Capital shares are owned by insiders.
-Comparatively, 21.2% of shares of all “Holding & other investment offices” companies are owned by insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company will outperform the market over the long term.
+Comparatively, 20.6% of shares of all “Holding & other investment offices” companies are owned by insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company will outperform the market over the long term.

-This is a summary of current ratings for Trinity Capital and its rivals, as provided by MarketBeat.
+This is a summary of current recommendations for Trinity Capital and its peers, as provided by MarketBeat.com.

 |Sell Ratings